 Another likely draw is advertising.
 Facebook currently offers comprehensive ad-targeting capabilities and has already started making ads for set-top boxes.
 Despite the company claiming in its recent earnings call that its video strategy would be funded through ad-sharing revenue, it also emphasized it hasn’t given up on content licensing deals.
-In the past, Facebook has paid out roughly $50 million to celebs and publishers to get them to create content for its Live Video feature.
+In the past,

 Both Twitter and Facebook are also trying to appeal to global audiences with exclusive region-locked content.
-Twitter for example has live-streamed Six Nations Rugby in France, and Facebook broadcasted an NBA game in India.
-In order to compete with its bigger rival, Twitter (home to 319 million users) also allows logged-out users to tune into its live-streams.
+Twitter for example has live-streamed Six Nations Rugby in France, and

 Facebook’s most recent win came in the form of its deal with Univision to broadcast 46 Mexican Liga MX soccer games in the U.S. The first of those matches was live-streamed on the social network on Saturday.
 In his announcement, Facebook’s head of global sports partnerships Dan Reed revealed that the company had targeted sports content as a growth area.